-A spring break vacation in Orlando sounds daunting.
+A spring break vacation in Orlando may sound daunting.
 Yet one of the most popular spring break vacation destinations for families with school-age children is Orlando, Florida.
 Makes sense, when you think about it; the theme park capital of the world has a seemingly infinite amount of child-friendly activities, ranging from a pre-schooler’s delight at seeing princesses at Disney World’s Magic Kingdom theme park, to the thrilling rides for teens at Universal Studios Orlando.
 The Wizarding World of Harry Potter has been a blow-out success for this latter theme park, in fact, and is responsible for drawing teens to a destination city that has in the past had more appeal for younger kids.

 A family that is planning a spring break vacation in Orlando should brace themselves for theme parks with incredibly long lines, backed-up traffic, and crowds, crowds, crowds.
 Some people have a higher tolerance for long lines and congestion than others, of course.
 But theme parks attract families, and since families almost always use school vacations as their travel dates, those spring break vacation lines could try the patience of a monk.